ap29600/tablify/README.md

 ### Default behaviour
 By default `tablify` will read the table from `stdin` and output it to `stdout` formatted.
-Columns are separated by the '|' character, and any row containing only whitespace, '|', '/', ':' and exactly one of the characters '-'and '=' (this character may repeat, but both are not allowed at the same time) is interpreted as a separator line and filled with either '-' or '=' depending on wich is found.
+Columns are separated by the `'|'` character, and any row containing only whitespace, `'|'`, `'/'`, `':'` and exactly one of the characters `'-'`and `'='` (this character may repeat, but both are not allowed at the same time) is interpreted as a separator line and filled with either `'-'` or `'='` depending on wich is found.
-Within a separator line it is possible to choose left, right or center alignment respectively by placing a ':' character either before the separators, after them or by omitting it:
+Within a separator line it is possible to choose left, right or center alignment respectively by placing a `':'` character either before the separators, after them or by omitting it:

 ```